datarevenue-berlin/py-MUVR/README.rst

 ------------------

 The core functionality of omigami is represented by the :code:`FeatureSelector` class.
-This class takes few parameters and can be used to select the most important features from the input dataset.
+This class takes few input parameters and can be used to select the most important features from a tabular dataset of interest.
 The workflow of the feature selection is the following:

 - :code:`n_outer` CV splits are created
 - A recursive feature elimination is performed and evaluated on every CV split